Get The Help And Results You Need After An Injury

-On-the-job injuries can happen at any workplace and to even the safest workers.
-Whether you work in an office or at a construction site, you may be at risk for a severe injury.
+On-the-job injuries can happen at any workplace and to even the most cautious of workers.
+Whether you work in a cubicle at an office or handle heavy machinery at a construction site, you may be involved in an accident at work that causes an injury.
 No matter what type of work-related injury or illness you have, you need compensation for your potential loss of income and medical treatment.

-Mark L. Newman, Attorney at Law has more than 25 years of worker’s compensation experience in the greater Cincinnati area.
-As your lawyer, he will fight to get your deserved compensation for every injury that you suffered while working.
+Mark L. Newman, Attorney at Law, has more than 30 years of worker’s compensation experience in the greater Cincinnati area.
+As your Ohio workers’ comp lawyer, he will fight to get you your deserved compensation for every injury that you suffered while working.
 This page covers a few examples of the types of work injuries that Mark has helped clients with over his lengthy career.

 Common Work-Related Injuries